Skip to content

 --sort-by=.lastTimestamp

-All Warnings cluster-wide (use this in an on-call runbook):
+All Warnings cluster-wide for either kind (use this in an on-call runbook):

 kubectl get events.events.k8s.io -A --field-selector type=Warning \